z-zed/z-zed.github.com/README.md

 # 🌐 Personal Portfolio

-Welcome to my personal portfolio repository!
-This project showcases my work, skills, and projects in web development.
+Welcome to my personal portfolio demo repository!
+This project is a demonstration of what a personal portfolio could look like.
+It showcases various aspects of web development, including my work, skills, and projects.

+You can view the deployed project at the following URL: [https://astounding-bienenstitch-9b7a58.netlify.app/](https://astounding-bienenstitch-9b7a58.netlify.app/)

 ## 📂 Project Structure